getsadzeg/jdbc/README.md

 # java-db
-Connection samples of different databases, from Java and with JDBC.
+Connection samples of different databases, from Java and with JDBC as a single class.